Main character index can be found here.

 - Good Stepmother.
 Gender Flip.
 He has a loving relationship with his stepsons, though his relationship with Joharran is more one of friendship, due to the fact he was already an adult when Willomar mated Marthona.

-- Heroic BSoD: Has a brief one in The Shelters of Stone, after finding out Thonolan is dead.
+- Heroic BSoD: he has a brief one in The Shelters of Stone, after finding out Thonolan is dead.

 - Intrepid Merchant: He is the Trade Master of the Zelandonii and loves to travel to new places to trade.
 He's even open to the idea of trading with Neanderthals, who most Zelandonii view merely as animals.